App churn and retention: how to measure and reduce user churn

 How is user churn defined in mobile apps

-In our webinar, we first discussed the crucial concept of user churn.
-We found an interesting paradox: user churn cannot be measured directly, but its inverse – retention – can be.
+We find this is an interesting paradox: user churn cannot be measured directly, but its inverse, retention, can be.

-Let's illustrate this with an example: Each month, we assess which users from the previous month or year are still actively using the app we are analyzing.
+Let's illustrate this with an example: each month, we assess which users from the previous month or year are still actively using the app we are analyzing.
+That is the retention rate.

 The last-straw action

-As a product owner, developer, or app creator, you typically have a deep understanding of how users engage with your app.
-Using data from sources like Chatty Insights and TelemetryDeck, you can build hypotheses and the later test them.
+As a product owner, developer, or app creator, you typically have a profound understanding of how users engage with your app.
+Using data from sources like TelemetryDeck, you can build hypotheses and then later test them.

-One thing we're looking out for is what we call al last-straw action: the last action or event that is happening before someone just stops using an app.
+One thing we're looking out for is what we call a last-straw action: the last action or event that is happening before someone just stops using your app.

-To confirm this, you could examine the churn rate among users who failed to create new content.
+To confirm this, you must examine the churn rate among users who failed to create new content.
 If the rate is significantly higher in this group, it suggests this feature needs improvement.

 This approach can be extremely effective.
 In fact, we've seen it applied successfully in many apps across various industries.

-Sometimes we examine these statistics and wonder, "Are we doing well?
+Sometimes we examine these churn rates and wonder, "Are we doing well?
 What's the industry average?
 What should we expect, particularly at different stages of an app?"
-For instance, in the beginning, you acquire early adopters from your community who are eager to provide feedback.
+For instance, right after the launch, you acquire early adopters from your community who are eager to provide feedback.
 Then, you gradually scale up to mass adoption, which may result in higher churn rates.

 So, what is a good churn rate?
-We discussed some numbers, albeit vague ones.
+We discussed some numbers internally, albeit vague ones.
 In mobile apps, these figures can be substantial depending on how you define churn.
 They also vary significantly across different app store categories.

 Looking at free-to-play mobile games, we see some of the highest churn rates in the industry.
 In that sector, typical churn rates might be up to 80% to 95%.
 People often try out a game, decide it's not for them, and then move on without ever becoming a paying customer.